Back to all posts

 The entire job of a shut-off valve is to stop the flow of water to a fixture.
 If you turn the handle all the way to the “off” position and water is still running from the faucet, the valve has failed internally.
 The washer or seal inside is worn out and can no longer create a proper seal.
 This is a critical failure because it means you have no way to isolate that fixture if you need to make a repair or stop a leak.
 Before attempting any fix, you’ll need to shut off the main water supply to your house to prevent a flood.
 This is a definite sign that a replacement is needed right away.

-Signs of Rust, Corrosion, or Buildup
+Sign #4: You See Rust, Corrosion, or Mineral Buildup

 Take a close look at the valve itself.
 Do you see any rust spots, flaking metal, or a crusty, greenish-white buildup?
 These are all signs of corrosion, which is slowly eating away at the metal and weakening the valve body.
 This damage compromises the integrity of the valve, making it prone to cracking and leaking under pressure.
 Think of it as a ticking time bomb waiting to go off.
 Replacing a visibly corroded valve is a smart, proactive move that can prevent a catastrophic failure and ensure you have reliable plumbing services when you need them most.

-Your DIY Guide to Replacing a Shut-Off Valve
+How to Replace a Shut-Off Valve Yourself

 Feeling ambitious?
 Replacing a shut-off valve is one of those home plumbing tasks that feels incredibly rewarding when you get it right.
 It’s a common project that can save you a service call and give you a better understanding of how your home’s plumbing works.
 Whether you’re dealing with a persistent drip under the kitchen sink or a valve that’s completely frozen in place, swapping it out for a new one can solve the problem for good.
 Before you start, it’s important to know that while this is a manageable DIY job for many, it does require the right tools and a bit of patience.
 The goal is to fix a problem, not accidentally create a bigger one, like a leak inside your cabinet.